GreenMonkeySaveEarth/zeemee-web/README.md

 ## Project Overview

-This is a Vite React project that creates a zeewee drink page.
+This is a Vite React project that creates a zeemee drink page.
 The application allows users to browse and search for various drink recipes.

 ## Technologies Used